Skip to contents

 6 -57.2 5.5 29.8

 For the moment, we are keeping the age and depth columns in both tibbles.
-These columns are so that we have a common variable to match the two to tibbles, and will be removed a little later.
+These columns are so that we have a common variable to match the two tibbles, and will be removed a little later.

-Always checkout some plots!
+Always check out some plots!
 See that big spike in “other”, this is the rise of ambrosia in recent decades.
 Worth clipping that from the data, major trends in the out-group indicates that something important is being aggregated in the reference (we don’t want that).
 I have left it in this example dataset for demonstration purposes.

 Code